getmoto/moto/docs/docs/services/support.rst

 - [ ] add_attachments_to_set
 - [ ] add_communication_to_case
 - [X] create_case

+        The IssueType-parameter is not yet implemented

 - [ ] describe_attachment
 - [X] describe_cases

+        The following parameters have not yet been implemented:
+        DisplayID, AfterTime, BeforeTime, MaxResults, Language

 - [ ] describe_communications
 - [ ] describe_services
 - [ ] describe_severity_levels